tribet84/terraform-workshop/README.md

 }
 ```

-Take a closer look at asb_topic module and you find
+Take a closer look at the asb_topic module and you will find
 - Variables - Used to configure and re-use a resource
 - The resource - Transformed into an api call by terraform
 - Output - Used to share variables and configuration between modules